 Leek and Bacon Quiche

-My mother first found this recipe years ago in a magazine, and it quickly became a family favorite.
-The dough is made with a splash of white wine, just like the savory tarts from Alsace — giving it a delicate, flavorful base that pairs perfectly with the rich leek and bacon filling.
+My mother discovered this recipe years ago in a German magazine, and it quickly became a family favorite.
+The dough is made with a splash of white wine, inspired by the savory tarts of Alsace, which gives it a delicate, flavorful base that pairs beautifully with the rich leek and bacon filling.
+Over time, I’ve added a few simple tricks to make sure the crust bakes up crisp and never soggy.

 Ingredients: